There's truly nothing more disappointing than an automated, robotic, lifeless email from a company.

 Customer Refund Letter Templates

-15. Refund to Customers Email Template
+17. Refund to Customer Email Template

 Sadly, some customers are going to return your products.